 Social Media Reach |

 Rephonic provides a full set of podcast information for three million podcasts, including the number of listeners.
-You can see some of this data for free.
-But you will need to upgrade your account to access premium data.
+View further listenership figures for Learn to Run, including podcast download numbers and subscriber numbers, so you can make better decisions about which podcasts to sponsor or be a guest on.
+You will need to upgrade your account to access this premium data.

 Learn to Run launched 3 years ago and published 34 episodes to date.
 You can find more information about this podcast including rankings, audience demographics and engagement in our podcast database.

 Our systems regularly scour the web to find email addresses and social media links for this podcast.
-But in the unlikely event that you can't find what you're looking for, our concierge service lets you request our research team to source better contact information for you.
+We scanned the web and collated all of the contact information that we could find in our podcast database.
+But in the unlikely event that you can't find what you're looking for, our concierge service lets you request our research team to source better contacts for you.

-View all the reviews in one place instead of visiting each platform individually and use this information to decide whether this podcast is worth pitching as a guest or sponsor.
+View all the reviews in one place instead of visiting each platform individually and use this information to decide if a show is worth pitching or not.